dplanitzer/Serena/README.md

 Apollo is an experimental operating system for the Amiga 4000 computer with support for user and kernel space concurrency and reentracy.

 One aspect that sets it aside from traditional threading-based OSs is that it is purely built around dispatch queues similar to Apple's Grand Central Dispatch rather than threads.
 So there is no support for creating threads in user space nor in kernel space.
 Instead the kernel implements a virtual processor concept and it maintains a pool of virtual processors.
-The size of the pool is dynamically adjusted based on the needs of the dispatch queues.
+The size of the pool is dynamically and automatically adjusted based on the needs of the dispatch queues.
 All kernel and user space concurrency is achieved by creating dispatch queues and by submitting work items to a dispatch queue.
 Work items are from the viewpoint of the user just closures (function callbacks plus state).

 Another interesting aspect is interrupt handling.
-Code which wants to react to an interrupt registers either a binary or a counting semaphore for the interrupt it wants to handle.
+Code which wants to react to an interrupt registers either a binary or a counting semaphore with the interrupt controller for the interrupt it wants to handle.
 The interrupt system will then signal the semaphore when an interrupt occures.
 You would use a counting semaphore if it is important that you do not miss any interrupt occurences and a binary semaphore when you only care about the fact that at least one interrupt has occured.
 The advantage of translating interrupts into signals on a semaphore is that the interrupt handling code executes in a well-defined context that is the same kind of context that any other kind of code runs in.
 It also gives the interrupt handling code more flexibility since it does not have to immediately react to an interrupt.
 The information that an interrupt has happened is never lost whether the interrupt handler code happened to be busy with other things at the time the interrupt occured or not.

 The kernel itself is fully reentrant and supports permanent concurrency.
 This means that virtual processors continue to be scheduled and context switched even while the CPU is executing inside kernel space.
 There is also a full set of (counting/binary) semaphores, condition variables and locks available inside the kernel.
 The API of those objects closely resembles what you would find in a user space implementation of a typical OS.

 There are a number of (unit) tests.
 However you currently have to manually invoke them because there's no automated unit testing framework yet.
 But then - manual testing is better than no testing.

-Finally there is a set of fundamental routines for manipulating byte ranges, doing 32bit and 64bit arithmetic and general support for the C programming language.
+Finally there is a set of fundamental routines for manipulating byte and bit ranges, doing 32bit and 64bit arithmetic and general support for the C programming language.

 The following kernel services are implemented at this time:

 * Kernel and user space separation in the sense of code privilige separation (not memory space separation)
 * Dispatch queues with execution priorities
 * Virtual processors
-* Memory management
+* Simple memory management (no virtual memory support)
 * Floppy disk driver
 * Monotonic clock
 * Repeating timers
-* Semaphores, condition variables and locks (mutexes)
+* Binary and counting semaphores, condition variables and locks (mutexes)
 * Expansion board detection and enumeration
-* Event driver with support for keyboard and mouse
+* Event driver with support for keyboard, mouse, digital Joystick, analog joystock (paddles) and light pens
-* Simple graphics driver
+* Simple graphics driver (not taking advantage of the Blitter yet)
 * Console driver
 * Beginnings of a syscall interface
 * Basic 32bit and 64bit math routines